Design of the Weed Manager System

 those infestations.
 Each organization which subscribes

-will essentially be using a private copy of the system,
+essentially uses a private copy of the system,

-but will have the option of sharing their data
+but has the option of sharing their data.

 Each organization which subscribes to

 can configure certain aspects of how

 they want to use the system -- for instance, by choosing which

 fields are required, or which extra fields they want to collect